danoc/clickable-box/README.md

 | `is`      | `string`, `React.Element` \| defaults to: `span` | The element to render                             |
 | `ref`     | `React.Ref`                                      | Provides access to the React element              |

-You can pass any custom prop as well since this component spreads all of the props on the rendered element.
+You can pass any custom prop as well.
+This component will forward those props to the rendered element.

-## What happens behind the scenes?
+## When should you use this?

-The component does a few things to make the HTML element behave like a `button`:
+* You're building a button that looks like plain text.

-- Add `tabIndex={0}` to make the element navigable by keyboard.
+* You're building a button that has content spanning multiple columns or rows.

-- Add `cursor: pointer` to indicate on hover that the element is interactive.
+## When shouldn't you use this?

-- Add `onKeyDown` event listener that runs `onClick` when `Space` or `Enter` are pressed.
+* You're linking to another page: Use an `a` tag with an `href` instead.
+This, beyond being semantically correct, allows users to preview the URL, open it in a new tab, and copy the link to their clipboard.
-- Add `role="button"` so that screen readers announce the element as a button.
+* You're building a button that [looks like a button](https://getbootstrap.com/docs/4.0/components/buttons/#examples): This is fairly easy to build as a `button` element with CSS.